Orbital-resolved Observation of Singlet Fission: Abstract

 In conclusion, we have decomposed the excited states occurring during ultrafast SF in crystalline pentacene in momentum space by their orbital character.
 The orbital resolution allowed us to infer a large charge-transfer character of the bright singlet exciton and rule out the coherent mechanism with an instantaneous population of the bitriplet exciton.
-While optical excitation of the singlet state triggers coherent \cite{Duan2020Sep} as well as incoherent \cite{Seiler2021Jun} nuclear motions, our results suggest that these are not dictating the general dynamics of the primary step of ultrafast fission in pentacene.
-Thus a conical intersection mechanism is not the governing process.
-Rather, we find strong evidence for the charge-transfer mediated, purely electronic, mechanism.
-Our analysis has also proven that the depth of information contained in trARPES data allows disentangling the dynamics of ultrafast molecular processes: excited states can be unambiguously assigned to and separated by their orbital character imprinted in momentum maps.
+Our analysis proves that the depth of information contained in trARPES data allows disentangling the dynamics of ultrafast molecular processes: excited states can be unambiguously assigned to and separated by their orbital character imprinted in momentum maps.
 We believe that the presented orbital-resolved analysis will have ramifications for a range of molecular processes which have not been decoded yet.
 Furthermore, our state-resolved approach should grant access to a deeper view into the ultrafast dynamics of topological matter, governed by the underlying transient wave functions.